Ryūka: Concepts and classification

 Researchers disagree on the scope of ryūka.
 In the narrowest definition, it only refers to songs and poems with the 8-8-8-6 syllable structure.
 This standard form is specifically called tanka (短歌, lit. "short song/poem").
-In a slightly broader definition, ryūka also covers nakafū (仲風)(Okinawan:Nakahuu, Imahuu), which typically has the 7-5-8-6 or 5-5-8-6 syllable patterns.
+In a slightly broader definition, ryūka also covers nakafū (仲風), which typically has the 7-5-8-6 or 5-5-8-6 syllable patterns.
 It is a hybrid of waka (first two units) and ryūka (second two units).
 The invention of nakafū was traditionally attributed to the 18th century poet Heshikiya Chōbin, and it was mainly composed by the male members of the samurai class.
-Another form called chōka (長歌, Okinawan:Cirani) is characterized by a series of 8-8 syllable patterns with a 6-syllable unit at the end.
+Another form called (長歌, chōka) is characterized by a series of 8-8 syllable patterns with a 6-syllable unit at the end.
 There are some 20 chōka in the records.

-In the broadest definition, ryūka includes tsurane (つらね)(Okinawan:Cirani), kiyari (木遣り)(Okinawan:Cijai) and kuduchi (口説)(Okinawan:Kuduci).
+In the broadest definition, ryūka includes (つらね, tsurane), (木遣り, kiyari) and (口説, kuduchi).
 Tsurane shares the series of 8-8-...-6 syllable patterns with chōka.
 However, it is typically longer than chōka and can be seen as an extended narrative poem.
 Kiyari was sung by construction workers.
 Although the same genre exists in Japan, the Okinawan version is characterized by 8-syllable units.
 Kuduchi was Japanese-style songs that usually consist of a series of the 7-5 syllable pattern.
 It is said to have originally been performed to entertain Satsuma bureaucrats.